by Sarah Shaw, Volunteering Development Coordinator

 Volunteer roles will be actively advertised and made available to the full demographics of the community in which the role is based.

 The analysis showed that there are a relatively high number of volunteers dropping out within the first few years of volunteering.
-63% of volunteers have less than 4 years volunteering experience with the Trust.
+63% of volunteers have less than four years volunteering experience with the Trust.
 This partly indicates the growth over recent years but also is indicative of dropout within the first few years.
 There is an opportunity and need to strengthen the relationship with the volunteers during the first few years.

 Action: We are developing an exit survey to identify the reasons for this dropout, this will allow us to directly address these concerns.
 An induction for all new volunteers is also under development and will be launched shortly.
 Combined with further training and support for volunteer managers and the policy development within the developing framework we would expect to see an improvement in this by the next survey in 2020.